demudu/advanced_modeling/advanced_modeling_notes.md

 - Very similar to the problem of an explanatory variable being measured with error.
 - Therefore, using OLS on this problem will lead to biased estimates.
 - We can use 2SLS to solve this problem!
 We already have the instrumental variables.
-- Typically, the trouble with 2SLS is finding good instrumental varialbes -- not as much the case in simultaneous equations.
+- Typically, the trouble with 2SLS is finding good instrumental variables -- not as much the case in simultaneous equations.

 We will use z<sub>2</sub> as the instrument.
 You can do 2SLS on either of the equations.